Amk99/healthcare/README.md

  #### Hosted on linode,Static filesrendered from S3 bucket.

- *Even tho one repo is named Herbalife the project is in no way associated with Herbalife.
+ *Even tho one folder is named Herbalife the project is in no way associated with Herbalife.Coincidence